 It should be noted that the High Court in the administration of the restaurant chain Carluccio’s, decided in relation to events before the Treasury Direction, held that no inference could be drawn from an employee’s failure to respond to an employer’s request for consent.

-If an employer has not communicated or recorded the furlough leave in writing, this should be done as a matter of priority to help mitigate risks of non-recovery under the Scheme.
-The sensible approach is also to seek agreement in writing from the employee anyway recording the consent to the changes to their contractual terms.
+If an employer has not communicated the furlough leave in writing, this should be done as a matter of priority to help mitigate risks of non-recovery under the Scheme.
+The cautious approach is also to seek agreement in writing from the employee.

 An employee can request to be placed on furlough, but an employer does not have to agree.

-Yes, provided they are on furlough for a minimum of three weeks.
+Yes, until the 1 July 2020, provided they are on furlough for a minimum of three weeks.
 Each period of furlough can be extended by any amount of time.

 It would be prudent for an employer to commit a nominal end date so that employees understand how long there are likely to be furloughed.
 The furlough date can be extended if required.
 Failing that an employer should keep the matter under review and keep its employees updated.